RidwanAz/Darey.io_Devops_Project/Implementing_Load_Balancers_With_Nginx/project_6.md

 ![listen](images/listen.png)

 iv.
-Add a new virtual statement since a new listen directive has been added
+Add a new virtualhost statement since a new listen directive has been added

     sudo vi /etc/apache2/sites-availabe/0000-default.conf